-The Preparation for Teaching component will be assessed under the following areas; Objectives, Curriculum Subject Knowledge, Methodology, Lesson Structure, Evaluation and Reflection and Resources.
+Planning and Preparation component will be assessed under the following areas; Objectives, Curriculum Subject Knowledge, Methodology, Lesson Structure, Evaluation and Reflection and Resources.
 The Teaching and Learning component will be assessed under the key areas of Communication, Quality of Teaching, Children's Learning Experience, Classroom Management and Organisation and Assessment of Progression in Learning.